Classification of Discrete Dynamical Systems Based on Transients

 Cellular Automata with emerging patterns which have polynomially growing average transients.

-We have applied the transient classification to other discrete dynamical systems to show it works across various systems and presented the results in our subsequent paper, which is now in the review process for the special issue of the ALife journal.
+We have applied the transient classification to other discrete dynamical systems to show it works across various systems including cellular automata, Turing machines and random Boolean networks.
 The results suggest that there is a general trend across discrete systems which we describe in the paper:

 The interesting property of the transient classification is that it was able to qualitatively distinguish the phase transition between order and chaos by identifying it with linear or polynomial transient growth.